sqmasep/arbalet/README.md

 Outlines all elements in black and replace the background to a semi-transparent green.
 This is useful to debug CSS to see where HTML tags are, how they behave together etc

-### `debugLive`
+### `debugLive()`

-To use this, you have to add a script to your top-level file app (index.tsx in React for example).
+To use this, you have to add a script to your top-level app file (index.tsx in React for example).
 It allows you to toggle the debug function on the HTML page directly, and also when you press <kbd>CTRL</kbd>, you will see the current element in red, the parent element in orange, and the siblings in blue.
+This file is written in vanilla javascript

 ```jsx
 import "arbalet/scripts/debugLive";